Economy of Egypt: Role of the military

 The Egyptian armed forces have wielded substantial influence over Egypt's economy.
-Military-run companies play a pivotal role across various industries, contributing significantly to public spending on housing and infrastructure, including activities such as cement and food production, as well as infrastructure development like roads and bridges.
+Military-run companies operate across many industries and account for a large share of public spending on housing and infrastructure, including cement and food production as well as roads and bridges.
 According to a study by the Carnegie Middle East Centre, the Egyptian army has control over about 25% of public spending allocated to housing and infrastructure.

-Despite Egypt's commitment to reducing the military's economic impact per its agreement with the International Monetary Fund (IMF), recent developments indicate an opposing trend.
-The National Service Products Organization (NSPO), a firm under military ownership, is currently constructing new factories for the production of fertilizers, irrigation machines, and veterinary vaccines.
+Egypt promised the International Monetary Fund (IMF) it would shrink the military's economic footprint, but recent developments point the other way.
+The National Service Products Organization (NSPO), a firm under military ownership, is building new factories for fertilizers, irrigation machines, and veterinary vaccines.
 The government discussed selling stakes in military-run companies Safi and Wataniya for two years.
 Despite claims of receiving offers, there are visible asset transfers, like the rebranding of Wataniya franchises into ChillOut stations.
-The army's expanding economic influence, from petrol stations to media, has stifled competition, hindered private investment and contributing to slower growth, higher prices, and limited opportunities for ordinary Egyptians.
+The army's expanding economic influence, from petrol stations to media, has stifled competition, held back private investment, and contributed to slower growth, higher prices, and limited opportunities for ordinary Egyptians.

 In 2022, responding to international calls for economic reform, Egypt introduced the State Ownership Policy Document in collaboration with the IMF.
-The document outlines Egypt’s strategy to reduce state and military involvement in the economy, withdrawing entirely from certain industries within three years while maintaining or expanding a presence in strategic sectors.
-It also seeks to increase private sector participation by clearly defining the state's economic role, enhancing governance of state-owned enterprises according to OECD standards, and promoting competitive neutrality.
+The document outlines Egypt's strategy to reduce state and military involvement in the economy, withdrawing entirely from certain industries within three years while maintaining or expanding a presence in strategic sectors.
+It also aims to draw in more private business by defining the state's economic role, bringing governance of state-owned enterprises up to OECD standards, and promoting competitive neutrality.
 By the final quarter of 2024, these reforms had led private investment to exceed public investment for the second consecutive quarter, representing over half of total investments.
-During this period, private investments increased by 35.4% year-on-year, whereas public investments declined by 25.7%, marking a significant departure from Egypt’s recent history of public investment dominance.
+During this period, private investments increased by 35.4% year-on-year, whereas public investments declined by 25.7%, a break from years in which public investment dominated.